topherCantrell/computerarcheology/journal/README.md

 # Journal

+## 12/30/2015

+I wrote a graphics-processor disassembler to make better comments in the picture data.
+Lots of little cleans and comments all over the place.
+This is some wonderful code.

 ## 12/27/2015

 I wish I had been keeping this journal over the years.
 I don't know why I didn't think of it until now.